cloudfoundry/cf-networking-release/docs/arch.md

   - Egress traffic is tagged with a unique identifier per source application, using the [VXLAN GBP header](https://tools.ietf.org/html/draft-smith-vxlan-group-policy-02#section-2.1)
   - Optionally [limit bandwidth](bandwidth-limiting.md) in and out of each container
 - Traffic destined for container IPs travels in the overlay network.
 This traffic is subject to container to container network policies.
 - Traffic destined for the Internet or any other non container IPs travels in the underlay network.
-This traffic is subject to application security groups and dynamic egress network policies.
+This traffic is subject to application security groups and dynamic ASG network policies.

 | Multi Diego Cell |
 :-------------------------: